snarfblam/hasher-js/README.md

 ## Web Page / Sever

 Hasher-js includes a page that can be used as a front-end.
 Additionally, a very simple server is included to run the page locally.
-A build is required to use these features.
+When a build is performed, in addition to creating the bundle, any necessary files for the page and server are copied to the `/dist` directory.

-When the `npm run build` command is run, the page, server, and database files are copied into the same directory as the bundle: `/dist`.
-Run `node index.js` from this directory to start the test server.
+First run the command `npm run build` to build the hasher-js library and test server, then run the command `npm run start` start the test server.
 Access the page at `http://localhost:8000`.

+To host the page on a web server, simply copy the contents of the `/dist` directory, omitting `/dist/index.js`.

+## Tests

+Unit tests are found in the `/test` directory.
+After building the project, run launch the local server (`npm run start`).
+Tests are performed in the browser by accessing the page at `http://localhost:8000/test`.

 To host the page on a web server, simply copy the contents of the `/dist` directory, omitting `/dist/index.js`.